okpoti2/AngularProjectCollection/README.md

 # AngularProjectCollection
-A collection of reusable Angular projects
+A collection of reusable and extensible Angular projects.